-U.S. fertilizer company Mosaic Co said on Monday it would idle its Louisiana phosphates operations to cut production by about 500,000 tonnes in 2019 as more imports into the country have pushed down prices.
+U.S. fertilizer company Mosaic said on Monday it would idle its Louisiana phosphates operations to cut production by about 500,000 metric tons in 2019 as more imports into the country have pushed down prices.

 Prices of the crucial fertilizer ingredient have been have been under pressure since late 2018 as demand remains weak and capacity expansions in Morocco and Saudi Arabia have increased output and exports.

 Mosaic also said it would temporarily curtail potash production at Colonsay mine in Saskatchewan.
 In June, it had permanently closed its Plant City phosphates facility in Florida, as it looks to cut costs amid weak global phosphate market conditions.

 The output curtailment, effective Oct.1, will reduce high phosphate fertilizer inventories, Mosaic said.